Skip to main content

 Step 2: Register the phone numbers of the business

-When registering phone numbers, a common label (called a “job name”) can be provided to any batch of phone numbers provided for registration, to track that specific batch of phone numbers.
+Once a business has been registered, phone numbers can be registered for that business using the Register phone numbers API call.
+Hiya strongly recommends that businesses register all their phone numbers, not just currently active numbers or ones with a spam labeling problem.
+When registering phone numbers, a common label (called a “job name”) can be provided to any batch of phone numbers, to track that specific batch of phone numbers.
 It is best to batch phone numbers based on common characteristics and provide a job name which reflects that characteristic, such as those used for a common purpose or from a common location.
 For example:

-- “Salt Lake City call center lines”
+• “Salt Lake City call center lines”

-- “Office desk phones”
+• “Office desk phones”

-- “Temp lines for summer pledge drive”
+• “Temp lines for summer pledge drive”

 Providing a job name is optional, and phone numbers added without a job name can be found via API under an empty job name.
 Job names are not used in any way for caller ID and are not displayed anywhere outside of the registration service.

 It’s important to maintain an accurate list of registered phone numbers using the Register phone numbers and the Remove phone numbers API calls.
-Failure to maintain accurate registration numbers may result in de-registration and/or loss of access to the Number Reputation APIs.
+Failure to maintain an accurate registration may result in de-registration and/or loss of access to the Number Reputation APIs.